AgoraIO-Extensions/terra/README.md

 ### prebuilt

-if you set CPPAST_BACKEND_BUILD=true in your environments, cppast_backend will build. otherwise, cppast_backend will use prebuilt version
+if you set CPPAST_BACKEND_BUILD=true in your environments, cppast_backend will build. otherwise, cppast_backend will use prebuilt version.

 Currently, we provide macos and ubuntu prebuilt version.